achtaitaipai/odyc-doc/src/content/doc/2-logic--3-game-state/en.md

 ## <Emoji src="🌍" /> `loadMap`

 To load a new map, use `game.loadMap()`.
-It takes two arguments:
+The method takes two parameters:

-1. A new `map` string (multiline format),
+1. A new `map` as a multiline string,
-2. An optional position to reset the player.
+2. An optional position to relocate the player.

 ```js
 game.loadMap(